 I realize that it will take many years for my ‘Dracula’ plants to spread all over the pot and create a little deadly forest like I had imagined it.

-Growth is not sluggish, but not particularly vigorous either.
+The growth is not sluggish, but not particularly vigorous either.
 For instance, ‘Fused Tooth’ is much worse, while ‘Akai Ryu’ produces basals so aggressively that I don’t recommend installing it close to other, weaker Dionaea.

 Dionaea ‘Dracula’ is arguably one of the best-looking shark-toothed venus flytraps.
 The plant was selected by Irish grower Trevor Cox and comes from a cross between ‘G14’ and ‘Dentate’, two iconic cultivars with marked characteristics that are beautifully exhibited by ‘Dracula’.
 I received two young specimens from Trevor himself in September 2015.